ronanb95/ronanb95/README.md

-### Hi there, welcome to my github 👋

-My name is Ronan Byrne and I am from Dublin, Ireland.
-I am an experienced software developer (Java / Kotlin / Python) currently working with Quandoo in Berlin and having spent time at Citi Bank in Dublin.
+### My name is Ronan Byrne and I am from Dublin, Ireland.
+I am an experienced software developer (Java / Kotlin / Python) currently working with Cityswift and having spent time at both Quandoo in Berlin and Citi Bank in Dublin.

 📫 You can send me an email here: ronanbyrne.dev@gmail.com